Starting primary school in September?

 Other parents and carers will receive written notification of their child’s allocated school in the post on Tuesday 18th April.
 This letter will be specific to each child and will contain an explanation for the decision made.

 This year a total of 6,978 children have been offered a primary school place for September and parents are encouraged to accept their place online or return their reply forms as soon as possible.

 If parents ask for their child's allocation to be reconsidered, they will be placed on the waiting list for their preferred school(s).
 If places then become available, they will be allocated in line with the schools admission policy.

 If parents are unhappy with their initial allocation, they are encouraged to keep their allocated place as this will ensure that, whatever the outcome of the reconsideration, their child will have a place at a school in September.

-Cllr Paul McClain, cabinet member for children and young people, said: "This is a really exciting time in a young child's life - the first step into formal education.
-I wish everyone well for their first day at school and I hope each and every young person in the county settles in well in to their new schools."
+“This is a really exciting time in a child’s life and I hope each and every young person in the county settles in well in to their new school.”